vladimir-d/BoxView/README.md

 ####  Example 6: Add child boxViews with horizontal box axis.
 ![login1 image](https://github.com/vladimir-d/BoxView/blob/master/Docs/Images/login6.png?raw=true)`

 All items in previous examples were stacked along Y-axis.
-What if need also add some items placed along X-axis?
+What if we need also add some items placed along X-axis?
-We can do it by adding nested boxViews with x axes.
-For example let's add icons on the left of name and password text fields.
+We can do it by adding nested boxViews with x-axes.
+For example let's add icons on the left of the name and the password text fields.

 ```
 let nameBoxView = BoxView(axis: .x, spacing: 10.0)